we1pingyu/CALD/README.md

 # Consistency-basd Active Learning for Object Detection

 ## Introduction
-This repo is the official implementation of CALD: [**Consistency-basd Active Learning for Object Detection**](https://arxiv.org/abs/2103.10374), accepted to the Workshop on Learning With Limited Labelled Data for Image and Video Understanding (L3D-IVU).
+This repo is the official implementation of CALD: [**Consistency-basd Active Learning for Object Detection**](https://arxiv.org/abs/2103.10374), accepted to the Workshop on Learning With Limited Labelled Data for Image and Video Understanding (L3D-IVU), in conjunction with CVPR 2022.

 ![detail](detail.jpg)
 ![results](results.png)